 Call John C. Flood for Furnace Maintenance & Repairs

 Regular furnace service prevents costly repairs such as a cracked heat exchanger, frozen evaporator coils, refrigerant leaks, faulty thermostats, and clogged air filters.
 Paying a little bit for scheduled maintenance ensures you’ll have a healthy, smoothly operating furnace.

 The warranties for modern furnaces often require an annual inspection and are more likely to break unexpectedly if you skip this maintenance check.
-Make sure to know what to expect with an HVAC inspection.

 Schedule your annual furnace inspection with John C. Flood this year and experience our top-notch service and professionalism.
 We handle all sorts of home heating, cooling and plumbing issues and would love to turn your cold house into a warm home for the coming winter.
 Schedule service today!